zhijinl/cam-vision/README.md

 architecture in `pytorch` for object detection.
 The model weights was downloaded from the official [`darknet` website](https://pjreddie.com/darknet/yolo/).
-An effort was made to exactly replicate the result of the original `darknet` implementation, with maximum absolute difference between detection feature-maps from two implementation bounded by $10^{-4}$, when the darknet pree-processed images are used as input.
+An effort was made to replicate the result of the original `darknet` implementation, with maximum absolute difference between detection feature-maps from two implementation bounded by $10^{-4}$, when the darknet pre-processed images are used as input.

 ### Usage

 Run

-      ./cam-detect <--run_test> <--use_darknet_boxes>
+      ./cam-detect.py <--run_test> <--use_darknet_boxes>

 in a terminal.